-XSLPsetcbmsjobstart, XSLPsetcbmswinner
+XSLPsetcbmsjobstart, XSLPsetcbmswinner XSLPsetcbmsjobstart

-XSLPsetcbmsjobstart

-Set a user callback to be called every time a new multistart job is created, and the pre-loaded settings are applied int XSLP_CC XSLPsetcbmsjobstart(XSLPprob Prob, int (XSLP_CC UserFunc)(XSLPprob myProb, void myObject,void pJobObject,const char JobDescription,int Status), void Object);

-Prob The current SLP problem.
-UserFunc The function to be called when a new multistart job is created myProb The problem passed to the callback function. myObject The user-defined object passed as Object to XSLPsetcbmsjobstart. pJobObject Job specific user-defined object, as specified in by the multistart job creating API functions.
-JobDescript tion The description of the problem as specified in by the multistart job creating API functions.
-Status User return status variable: 0 - normal return, solve the job, 1 - disregard this job and continue, 2 - Stop multistart.
+Set a user callback to be called every time a new multistart job is created, and the pre-loaded settings are applied prob The current SLP problem. msjobstart The function to be called when a new multistart job is created cbprob The problem passed to the callback function. cbdata The user-defined object passed as data to XSLPsetcbmsjobstart. jobdata Job specific user-defined object, as specified in by the multistart job creating API functions. jobdesc The description of the problem as specified in by the multistart job creating API functions. p_status User return status variable: 0 - normal return, solve the job, 1 - disregard this job and continue, 2 - Stop multistart. data User data passed to the callback function.